What you can do about the silent killer in construction that no one talks about – Suicide.

 10. Bullying is sometimes rife on some projects.

-What can we do to get rid of this killer?
+What can we do to get rid of this killer in construction?

 1. Awareness is important.
 Knowing about the problem means we are more likely to notice when someone’s mood changes.
 Awareness might also cause us to do things differently – maybe act in a more considerate way to our fellow workers.